chamaeleonidae/api/docs/apis/segments.md

 ## Listing Related Experiences :id=segment-experiences-index

-A segment can be configured to be attached to **many Chameleon Experiences** including Microsurveys, Tours and Launchers.
+A Segment can be configured to be attached to **many Chameleon Experiences** including Microsurveys, Tours and Launchers.
 This endpoint allows you to list any of these items that are currently attached to the Segment given with the ID

 #### HTTP Request
 `GET` to `https://api.trychameleon.com/v3/edit/segments/:id/:kind`